barcek/sprk/README.md

 On the help page you'll see that the command `sprk -B` or `sprk --backup` calls a copy of source code to the current directory, as a so-called sprkfile, with the default name 'Sprkfile'.
 Changes can be made to the code and the changed file copied over the existing sprk source file with the command `sprk -U` or `sprk --update`.

-### The basic tools
+### The sample tools

-The source code in this repository provides three simple command line tools:
+The source code in this repository provides three sample command line tools:

-- 'creator';
-- 'adapter';
+- **creator**, with options to create a project folder, initialize Git, create root files and a 'public' directory, open a browser tab pointing to a list of possible licenses and start a local static file server, plus the base sprk options;
+- **adapter**, with options to open browser tabs pointing to this repository and the Python3 documentation, plus the base sprk options;
-- 'combined', which includes the specific options from each of the others.
+- **combined**, the default tool, which includes the options specific to each of the other two, plus the base sprk options.

-It also provides the underlying logic for tools of far greater scope and complexity.

 The three are offered as examples for reference and a starting point for other uses.

-The 'combined' tool is the default active tool.
+The wider code provides the underlying logic for tools of far greater scope and complexity.

 It is possible to switch among the available tools with the command `sprk -S` or `sprk --switch` followed by the preferred tool name.
 Using either of these commands without a tool name will confirm the tool currently being used and list all tools available.